kendraio/kendraio-app/docs/documentation.rst

     cd docs
     node extract-example-block-usage-from-flows.js

-This will run the script and output the results to a JSON file located at 'flow-analysis/flow-block-config-analysis.json'.
+This will run the script and output the results to a JSON file located in '/docs/flow-analysis' (or where you set it to save to).